 The Department of the Treasury Office of Foreign Assets Control (OFAC) has 90 days to draft, adopt and issue the new regulations.

 Can I purchase an airline ticket and a Cuban Tourist Visa to come to Cuba?

-Americans can continue to purchase air tickets and Cuba Tourist Visas for all categories of authorized travel.
+Americans can continue to purchase air tickets and Cuba Tourist Visas for a Cuba tour.

 Can I bring home Cuban souvenirs, rum and cigars?

 Yes.
 There are no spending limits while in Cuba or on the value of items you can bring home for personal use including rum and cigars (which are subject to US customs duties).

 Trump has directed his Department of the Treasury to “stringently” audit American travelers likely resulting in more scrutiny at US airports from immigrations and customs agents, and increased post travel record requests.
 Travelers must maintain a full schedule of licensable activities in Cuba and keep trip records for five years.
 US tour operators maintain these records for their US tour participants and provide certification of authorized Cuba travel.

 Source Department of the Treasury Office of Foreign Assets Control (OFAC) Frequently Asked Questions on President Trump’s Cuba Announcement, June 16, 2017, and July 25, 2017.